sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_12_ManageAzureADSmartLockoutValues.md

    >**Note:** When the smart lockout threshold is triggered, you will get the following message while the account is locked:
     - Your account is temporarily locked to prevent unauthorized use.
 Try again later, and if you still have trouble, contact your admin.

-1. This can be tested by choosing a user in your Azure AD tenant, navigate in a private browser to <login.microsoftonline.com> and enter an incorrect password until the account gets notification that it is locked out.
+1. This can be tested by using your Entra ID credentials, Open a private browser and navigate to <login.microsoftonline.com> and enter an incorrect password until the account gets notification that it is locked out.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.